-From IT to TIA ...
-How I became a wildlife photographer
+From the plains of Lincolnshire to the plains of Africa – How I became a wildlife photographer